Parallel Complex Diffusion for Scalable Time Series Generation: Reverse Dynamics under Heteroscedastic Gaussian Noise

 \subsection{Optimization Objective}

-We approximate the true process using a learned model $p_{\theta}(\mbx_{t-1} | \mbx_t)$ that predicts the noise $\beps_{\theta}(\mbx_t, t)$.
+We approximate the true process using a learned model $p_{\theta}(\vecx_{t-1} | \vecx_t)$ that predicts the noise $\beps_{\theta}(\vecx_t, t)$.
 The distribution is parameterized as:

-The training objective minimizes the KL divergence between the true posterior and the parameterized reverse process.
-Since both are Gaussian with identical covariance $\tilde{\bSigma}_t$, the KL divergence reduces to the Mahalanobis distance between their means:
+The training objective minimizes the KL divergence between the true posterior and the parameterized reverse process, averaged over the sampled timestep and noisy state.
+The KL divergence itself integrates over $\vecx_{t-1}$; the outer expectation below is only over $(t,\vecx_0,\vecx_t)$.
+Since both conditional distributions are Gaussian with identical covariance $\tilde{\bSigma}_t$, the KL divergence reduces to the Mahalanobis distance between their means:

 Substituting the expressions for $\tilde{\bmu}_t$ difference and $\tilde{\bSigma}_t^{-1}$:

 The loss simplifies to:

 where $\lambda(t)$ is a scalar weighting term dependent on the diffusion schedule.